 Perennial plants and blooming flowers should be a part of your garden plans if you don’t want to buy new plants and seeds every Spring.
-In this list, I’m going over some perennials that are drought-tolerant.
+This list highlights beautiful perennials that are quite drought-tolerant once established.

 I live in Zone 9, where we often experience triple-digit heat in the Summer, so drought-tolerant perennials are a must for us!